Accessibility

 Customising web browser options

-You can change the way your internet browser displays the website to suit your needs.
+You can change your internet browser settings to display and use the website to suit your needs.